brettz9/intl-dom/README.md

     then returning the best matching locale (or locale contents), e.g., with this info baked in as a global set within a server-generated `<script>` or within an always-included, dynamically-generated file.
+    This approach is taken in `/node/findMatchingLocaleServer.js` (see also `/test/node.js` for its uage).
+(The `find-matching-locale` npm script sets up a server to return the locale as a JSON string.)
+- Add node script with test showing use to return a global
 2. As above, but iterate through your locales directory, creating a map (possibly using a mapper function (e.g., `defaultLocaleMatcher`)) of user locales to existing locales, and caching this map for use as a